 4. Find tops with zips

-Breastfeeding clothes with zip access are my personal favourite.
+Breastfeeding tops with zip access are my personal favourite.
 Zips are quick and easy.
 They can be horizontal or vertical - and sometimes they are so discrete you wouldn't even know they are there!

 5. Wear a scarf